ZeinaShreif/Data_Prep/README.md

 ### Training & Evaluation

-* **Ensemble cross-validation**: Repeated Stratified K-Fold (default 12 folds, 5 repeats).
-Predictions are averaged across all folds.
+* **Ensemble cross-validation**: Use repeated Stratified K-Fold and average predictions across all folds.
-* **Calibration**: Post-hoc probability calibration via Temperature Scaling (TS), entropy-aware Heteroscedastic Temperature Scaling (HTS), and logit-aware HnLTS.
+* **Calibration**: I use an optional post-hoc probability calibration: Temperature Scaling (TS), entropy-aware Heteroscedastic Temperature Scaling (HTS), and logit-aware HnLTS.
-* **Parallelism**: Fold-level parallelism using `ProcessPoolExecutor` with spawn workers and per-worker TF thread limiting for the FT-Transformer.
+* **Parallelism**: This is optional and would depend on available CPUs.
 * **Data augmentation**: Optional mixup augmentation with Beta-distributed interpolation of continuous features and label-aware selection for categorical features.
-* **Hyperparameter tuning**: Optuna-based optimization for MLP, TabResNet, and CatEmb_MLP architectures.
+* **Hyperparameter tuning**: Use Optuna optimization for MLP, TabResNet, and CatEmb_MLP architectures.